huiwang/codingame-scala-kit/README.md

 - Separate codes into packages and files
 - Reuse existing codes
 - Unit test the behavior of my bot
-- Avoid tedious repeating copy/paste
+- Avoid tedious copy/paste
 - Control source code versions with Git

 This kit achieves the above goals through a source code Bundler which assembles source codes from different packages and files into a single one.
-Once we remove the constraint which limits us to code in just one file, we can organize our codes better and make them more reusable.
+Once we remove the constraint limiting us to code in just one file, we can organize our codes better and make them more reusable.

-With continuous building/running feature from SBT, we can generate the bundled file as long as code is modified.
+With continuous building/running feature in SBT, we can generate a uber file as long as code is modified.
-Thanks to CodinGame Sync, the generated bundle can be synchronized to the online IDE without any copy/paste.
+Thanks to CodinGame Sync, the generated bundle can be synchronized to the online IDE automatically.

 # How it works